-1.2 TAM REQUIREMENTS
+1.2.
+TAM PLAN REQUIREMENTS

 When the FTA TAM Final Rule went into effect on October 1, 2016, the rule amended US Code of Federal Regulations (CFR) Title 49, Parts 625 and 630 relating to TAM and the National Transit Database (NTD).
-The amended regulations have different TAM Plan requirements depending on the size of the transit provider.
-The rule defined two categories of providers, Tier 1 and Tier 2.
-Based on the criteria DTC is a Tier 1 agency.
+The amended regulations had different TAM Plan requirements depending on the size of the transit provider.
+For the 2022 TAM Plan update those rules and regulations are still applicable.
+The rule defined two categories of providers, Tier 1 and Tier 2, and based on the criteria below DTC is a Tier 1 agency.

-FTA defines a Tier 1 agency as:
+Tier 1 agency criteria: